DariaAntipova/test/README.md

 - are unable → can't
 - verify → check

-Complex Sentence Modifications:
+Complex sentence modifications:

 Translation (formal): "to verify the effective implementation of the plan and its suitability, as well as to propose modifications to it when significant violations of the requirements are ascertained or when changes occur in the organization or activities of the administration;"

 Post-editing (informal): "to check if the plan is working well and fits, and to suggest changes if there are big rule breaks or if the organization or what it does changes;"

-## Gender-Neutral Language Adaptations:
+## Gender-neutral language adaptations:

 - his or her → their
 - men → partners